sadhana937/Machine-Learning/README.md

 # Machine-Learning

-This repository houses Python implementations of various machine learning and deep learning algorithms.
+This repository houses python implementation of various machine learning and deep learning algorithms.